ekamperi/ekamperi.github.io/_posts/2020-07-13-sum-divergent-series.md

 $$\epsilon x^5 + x = 1$$

 This change might seem innocuous at first sight, but it turns out very "violent" because by letting $$\epsilon = 0$$, we vanish the term $$x^5$$ and, therefore, the other 4 complex roots of the equation.
-This intervention drastically changes the underlying structure of the problem, and you shall see how it will show up later on.
+This intervention drastically changes the underlying structure of the problem, and you shall see how it will complicate things later on.
 Instead of doing the calculations by hand, we will indulge ourselves with *Mathematica* this time.

 {% highlight mathematica %}
 {% raw %}